apache/druid/docs/ingestion/data-model.md

 Druid schemas must always include a primary timestamp.
 Druid uses the primary timestamp to [partition and sort](./partitioning.md) your data.
 Druid uses the primary timestamp to rapidly identify and retrieve data within the time range of queries.
 Druid also uses the primary timestamp column for time-based [data management operations](./data-management.md) such as dropping time chunks, overwriting time chunks, and time-based retention rules.

 Druid parses the primary timestamp based on the [`timestampSpec`](./ingestion-spec.md#timestampspec) configuration at ingestion time.
-Regardless of the source field field for the primary timestamp, Druid always stores the timestamp in the `__time` column in your Druid datasource.
+Regardless of the source field for the primary timestamp, Druid always stores the timestamp in the `__time` column in your Druid datasource.

 You can control other important operations that are based on the primary timestamp in the [`granularitySpec`](./ingestion-spec.md#granularityspec).
 If you have more than one timestamp column, you can store the others as